 Consumer champion Robert Hammond wins his carriage dispute, and will be leading a £1 billion case against Amazon in the Competition Appeal Tribunal

-• The Proposed Class comprises of more than 49.4 million adult UK users of Amazon marketplace from 1 October 2015 until at least 1 June 2020.
+- The Proposed Class comprises of more than 51.8million adult UK users of Amazon marketplace period from 1 October 2015 to at least 1 June 2020, but no later than 7 June 2023

 LONDON – Following a carriage hearing before the Competition Appeal Tribunal (the “Tribunal”) on 20 December 2023, the Tribunal chose consumer advocate, Mr Robert Hammond as the prevailing proposed class representative, to move forward with his application for a proposed Collective Proceedings Order case against Amazon.